pendyalasyam/systemdesign/README.md

 Assume you are a software developer and a photographer came to you with thousands of photos of his wild photography.
 He asked you a to develop a client-server based solution where client applications can be given to users and server application he runs.
 He uploads all his latest photos and users can download them and they can use as wallpapers in their computers.

-If I were you and a college going student, I would have start developing this solution some thing like below.
+If I were you and if I am a college going student, I would have start developing this solution some thing like below.

 I would have written client and server programs in C language using socket programming and I would have made these completely command prompt driven